Orthogonal polynomials and diffusion operators: The bounded solutions in dimension 2

-The proof is divided in many parts.
-In Section~\ref{subsec.newton}, we prove that the curves $\{\hat \Delta=0\}$ may only have flex or planar points at infinity (Lemma~\ref{lemNoFlex}), unless $\Delta$ is reducible.
-We also describe the various singularities which may occur at finite distance (Corollary~\ref{corBranch}) and the behavior art infinity (Lemma~\ref{lemTwoBranch}).
-Section~\ref{dual} studies the case where $\Delta$ is irreducible, while the last Sections~\ref{subsec.cubic} and~\ref{subsec.quadratic} concentrate on cubic and quadratic factors.
+The proof of Theorem \ref{thm.central} is divided in many parts.
+In Section~\ref{subsec.newton}, we prove that the curves $\{\hat \Delta=0\}$ may have flex or planar points at infinity only (Lemma~\ref{lemNoFlex}), unless $\Delta$ is reducible.
+We also describe the various singularities which may occur at finite distance (Corollary~\ref{corBranch}) and the behavior at infinity (Lemma~\ref{lemTwoBranch}).
+Section~\ref{dual} studies the case where $\Delta$ is irreducible of degree $4$, while the Sections~\ref{subsec.cubic}--\ref{subsec.linear} concentrate on the reducible case.